Privacy Policy

 5. Why We Collect Your Personal Information

+We do not use your personal information for any purpose other than those set out above.
 All information is collected lawfully, fairly, and through non-intrusive means.

 6. When We May Disclose Your Information